aws-ia/terraform-aws-storagegateway/modules/aws-sgw/README.md

 <!-- BEGIN_TF_DOCS -->
 # AWS Storage Gateway Terraform sub-module

 Deploys a Storage Gateway on AWS, configures Storage Gateway cache and maps it to a local storage disk.
-Requires the Storage Gateway appliance to be deployed first using the module [vmware-sgw](../vmware-sgw/) or the [ec2-sgw](../ec2-sgw/).
+Requires the Storage Gateway to be deployed first using the module [vmware-sgw](../vmware-sgw/) or the [ec2-sgw](../ec2-sgw/).
 For an end to end examples refer to the [examples directory](../../examples/)

 # AWS Storage Gateway types